eldub1999/n8n-document-processor/edgefunctions.md

 5. **Environment Management**:
    - Local Docker environment may face conflicts and resource limitations
    - Remote deployment and testing can be more reliable than local testing
    - Use direct client invocation for reliable testing regardless of environment

+6. **Module Import Issues**:
+   - Be careful with module versions and import paths
+   - The error `Uncaught SyntaxError: The requested module does not provide an export named 'X'` usually indicates incorrect import paths or API usage
+   - Use incremental deployment and testing with minimal code to isolate import issues
+   - Check Deno documentation for current module API usage patterns